anirudhk-tech/Pokedex/README.md

   - Use of LLMs for named entity recognition and relationship identification across modalities
   - Cross-modal entity linking to unify references (e.g., same person in text and audio)
   - Schema inference for knowledge graph construction
+  - Vector embeddings and similarity search for a hybrid context

 - **Knowledge Graph & Hybrid Search:**
   - Graph database (e.g., Neo4j) storing entities and relations